February 24, 2014

 45. Provide for your animals’ future in case you can’t care for them.

-46. Participate in Disaster Animal Response Team training and sign up to help animals in crisis.
+46. Participate in Animal Rescue Team training and sign up to help animals in crisis.

 47. Attend or help organize a Lobby 101 training program in your community.